 We freely join together in community knowing we share common values even as we hold different beliefs about ideas of God, human nature, and human destiny.
 Our values primarily are expressed in our Seven Principles.

 We draw ideas about how to live and what it means to be good from a variety of sources, generally expressed in our Six Sources.

 What can you expect on a typical Sunday morning?

 You may choose whether to attend a service at 9 or 11 am.
-During the summer (Mother’s Day thru Labor Day), we hold one service at 10:30 am.
+During the summer (this year beginning on April 22), we hold one service at 10:30 am.
 Our format varies occasionally, but it typically includes time for singing, listening, sharing, and even silence.